pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/structure.md

 ### Optional Class Properties

-<p>You can also add some other class properties to change how PyroStreams interacts with the field type.</p>
+<p>You can also add some other class properties to change how Streams interacts with the field type.</p>

 <table cellpadding="0" cellspacing="0" class="docs_table">
  <thead>